 - is caring for active and retired personnel and their family members in significant numbers with «no disparities»

 - has a closer logistics and referral (Military Hospitals) between General Medicine and Specialists which is advantageous in limiting the occurrence of «advanced disease»

 - can resort to Opportunistic screenings during the mandatory routine check-ups

 - features robust command/control hierarchies which can enforce «adherence to guidelines»

 - dealing with risk management can manage Environmental /Occupational relevant risks more efficiently

 - is relatively shielded by changes in health care “economic restrictions”

-MTCC strongly advocates that Military Medicine merges its defense and security missions with those of civil society at the national and global levels by enforcing the above activities which minimally conflict with the issue of “dual loyalty”.
+The history of public health has clearly documented that only integrated programs resort to durable outcomes, thus MTCC strongly advocates that Military Medicine merges its defense and security missions with those of civil society at the national and global levels by enforcing the above activities which in peacetimes minimally conflict with the issue of “dual loyalty”.